TheKafer/workshop-selenium/README.md

 ## Important

-Download ChomeDriver and add this in the root of the project -> https://chromedriver.chromium.org/downloads
+Download ChomeDriver and add this to the root of the project -> https://chromedriver.chromium.org/downloads

 ## Note